Welcome to Year 5

 There is also additional information for parents at the bottom of this page.

 SUMMER TERM 1: What does Nature do for us?
-The Principle of Diversity & Adaptation
+The Principles of Harmony

 SPRING TERM 2: How can we experience India through our senses?
 The Principle of Health